galaxyproject/galaxy-hub/src/Teach/BestPractices/index.md

 ---
 autotoc: true
-title: Teaching with Galaxy, :,  Best Practices
+title: Teaching with Galaxy: Best Practices
 ---
-PLACEHOLDER_INCLUDE(/Teach/Header)
+PLACEHOLDER_INCLUDE(/src/Teach/Header/index.md)

-PLACEHOLDER_INCLUDE(/Teach/LinkBox)
+PLACEHOLDER_INCLUDE(/src/Teach/LinkBox/index.md)

 This page will distill some best practices for teaching with Galaxy, in both workshop and classroom situations.